 Mount San Salvatore To Gandria

 After an enjoyable lunch, make your way back down the mountain by funicular.
 Else you can consider hiking down from the top instead (but keep in mind it will take you a bit longer).
 The next part includes a bit of good timing, as you can now get a boat from Lugano Paradiso station to Gandria.
-We bought tickets on the way down in the funicular using the local app.
+We bought tickets on the way down in the funicular using the local SBB app.
 That way we knew we would make the boat with plenty of time and have valid tickets for boarding.
+It’s only about 5-8 minutes walking from the funicular to the boat docking station.

 The boat trip takes only a short 10-15 minute journey to the idyllic and picturesque location of Gandria.
 You are free to walk around on the boat, enjoying the outside decking area or to relax inside.
+They have service on board for buying a drink or a snack.
 It’s best to sit outside on the lefthand side however, as you will arrive with Gandria on the left too.
 This little village is picture perfect while arriving along the waters edge.
 You can see cute little balconies, restaurants and greenery growing with each little house and building.

 Lugano Tip: If it’s raining during your visit in Lugano, check our personal recommendations of things to do in Lugano on a rainy day!